-Rejoiners - Code 5: If you have a case where you realise that a respondent was present in the household in an earlier wave, left the household and has since come back to the household in Wave 18, e.g., a student has moved away for a year and then returned to the household, they are a 'rejoiner'.
+Rejoiners - Code 5: If you have a case where you realise that a respondent was present in the household in an earlier wave, left the household and has since come back to the household in Wave 10 e.g., a student has moved away for a year and then returned to the household, they are a 'rejoiner'.
 Write in their pre-printed details in full on the next available person number line and code them as Code 5 'Rejoiner'.
 Even though you have written this respondent's details on to the enumeration grid, as you will do for any unlisted members, these respondents are not new to the sample.
 Note that a rejoiner can be either a PSM or XXX sample member.

-If you suspect someone is a rejoiner but are unsure and have no pre-printed information from another coversheet, there is a new facility to search for their PID.
-Once you have this, the routing will be correct for the DI questions.
-If you cannot find the rejoiner PID, it is essential to contact Chelmsford for their details before you carry out an interview.
+If you suspect someone is a rejoiner but are unsure and have no pre-printed information from another coversheet, it is essential to contact Chelmsford for their details before you carry out an interview.
 You need the codes for Key Checks A and B to follow the correct routing through the questionnaire.